This post has been updated.

 - Sanctions.
 The Belgian DPA states that failure to comply with the obligation to maintain internal records may result in an administrative fine of up to 10,000,000 EUR or 2% of the company’s global annual turnover, whichever is higher.

-UPDATE: The Belgian DPA has released a template (in French and in Dutch) for the register of processing activities that can be used by companies.
+UPDATE: The Belgian DPA has released a template for the register of processing activities that can be used by companies.
 The template contains more information than what is required under the GDPR and companies are therefore not obligated to use it.
 Information that is strictly necessary to comply with the requirement of the GDPR to maintain internal records is highlighted in red.